 He dusts his kitchen his way.

-Celebrating the female spirit during Women’s History Month, he wrote about organizations that are empowering women in technology and business.
-He also compiled a long list of original and inspiring quotes by women, and defining moments about women in business.
+Celebrating the female spirit during Women’s History Month, he wrote about organizations empowering women in technology and business.
+He also compiled lengthy lists of original and inspiring quotes by women and defining moments about women in business.